 It is not known whether pamabrom passes into breast milk or if it could harm a nursing baby.
 Do not use this medicine without a doctor's advice if you are breast-feeding a baby.

 Do not give this medicine to a child or teenager without medical advice.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.

-For best results, begin taking pamabrom 5 or 6 days before you expect your menstrual period to start.
+For best results, begin taking Diurex Aquagels 5 or 6 days before you expect your menstrual period to start.
 Keep using the medicine until you get relief from symptoms, or until your period ends.

 Do not take more than 4 doses of pamabrom in a 24-hour period.

-Drink 6 to 8 glasses of water each day while you are taking pamabrom.
+Drink 6 to 8 glasses of water each day while you are taking Diurex Aquagels.

-Stop taking pamabrom and call your doctor if your symptoms do not improve after 10 days of treatment.
+Stop taking Diurex Aquagels and call your doctor if your symptoms do not improve after 10 days of treatment.

 Store at room temperature away from moisture and heat.
 Do not remove a pill from the blister pack until you are ready to take the medicine.